 Surprisingly easy to master and ideal for all hair lengths (yes, you can halo braid short natural hair!), this natural hair halo braid is beyond impressive once it’s mastered.
 So, if you’re looking for a charming, protective style that feels fresh and stylish, discover how to do a halo braid on black hair, below.

 Prep and blowdry.

-Before you learn how to halo braid natural hair, prepare your tresses for styling by misting your mane with the VO5 Express Primer Spray, which will help protect your strands from heated styling damage, as well as taming frizz and flyaways, too!
+Before you learn how to halo braid natural hair, prepare your tresses for styling by misting your mane with the VO5 Express Primer Spray, which will help protect your strands from heated styling damage.

 Once you’ve done this, blowdry your hair working on small sections at a time.
 To do this, take a brush and a hair dryer with a concentrator nozzle, and use them simultaneously to smooth your strands, until they’re relatively straight.